-In terms of electric generation, solar panels are widely regarded to be one of mankind’s greatest innovations.
-In fact, over the past 50 years, production of solar PV panels has increased dramatically – and none more so than in the past 5 years.
+In terms of electricity generation, solar panels are widely regarded to be one of mankind’s greatest innovations.
+In fact, over the past 50 years, production of solar PV panels has increased dramatically – and none more so than in the past 5 or so years.

+This is the most common solar panel myths we hear all the time.
 Okay, so it’s still not cheap.
 But with some time and patience it can pay for itself.
 Whilst the cost of traditional energy sources continues to rise and rise, the price of solar technology is coming down.
-In fact, the cost of systems has come down dramatically in the last 18 or so months.
-For example, a large 4kWp system currently costs around £6,000.
-The same system, two years ago, would have been nearer to £20,000.
-Thanks to the feed-in tariff (Fit) Government incentive scheme, a well designed system has the potential to have paid for itself in around seven years.
+In fact, the cost of systems has come down dramatically in the last couple of years.
+For example, a large 4kWp system currently costs around £6,300.
+The same system in 2010 would have been nearer to £15,000.
+Thanks to the feed-in tariff (FiT) Government incentive scheme, a well designed system has the potential to have paid for itself in around eleven years.

-They won’t work if you live in a cloudy, cold climate
+3. They won’t work if you live in a cloudy, cold climate: FALSE

 It’s common sense that solar panels are going to work best in sunny climates.
 But the myth that they won’t work in the UK is incorrect because it is the radiation from the sun – not temperature and heat – that provides photovoltaic generation.
 Germany, a country certainly not renown for its hot sunny weather, is the world leader in solar energy.
 So although solar panels will gather more energy in sunny climates, it can still work in a place like Alaska.

 4. Solar panels are hard to maintain: FALSE